unixwzrd/oobabooga-macOS/README.md

 It's right near the start of the output when loading the model.
 Apparently the huge numbers above the number of layers is not best to, "*Set this to 1000000000 to offload all layers to the GPU.*" breaks the context's memory pool.
 I haven't figured out the proper high setting for this, but you can get the number easily enough by loading your model and looking for the **n_layer** line, then unload th emodel and put that into n-gpu-layers in the Models tab.
 BE sure to set it so it's save for the nest time you load the same model.

 The output of STDERR is also a good place to validate if your GPU is actually being accessed if you see lines with **ggml_metal_init** at the start of them.
 It doesn't necessarily mean it's being used, only that llamacpp sees it and is loading supported code for it.
+Unload the model and then load it again with the new settings.

 Someone gets a HUGE thank you for being the first person to give feedback and help me make things better!
 They actually went throiugh my instructionas and gave me some feedback, spotted a few typos and found thinsg to be useful.
 You know who you are! 👍